-The District of Columbia Public Health Emergency Law Manual (the Manual) is a living document, intended to serve as a resource for public health practitioners, lawyers, and judges, to assist them in preparing for public health emergencies in the District of Columbia.
+The District of Columbia Public Health Emergency Law Manual (the Manual or the D.C.
+PHELM) is a living document, intended to serve as a resource for public health practitioners, lawyers, and judges, to assist them in preparing for public health emergencies in the District of Columbia (D.C. or District).
 Because laws are constantly being modified and changed, users of this Manual should access relevant statutory and regulatory provisions and case law to ensure up-to-date information.

 Each section of the Manual is designed to be read alone; however, for a more in-depth understanding of the potential legal issues that may be encountered, it is advisable to review the entirety of the Manual.
-To facilitate your understanding of these legal issues cross-references are provided that link similar material throughout the Manual.
-In addition, comments boxes can be found throughout the Manual, classified into the following three categories:
+To facilitate your understanding of these legal issues, cross-references are provided throughout the Manual.
+In addition, comment boxes can be found throughout the Manual, classified into the following three categories:

 General – comments that are broadly applicable

 Judge – comments that may be particularly relevant to the judiciary

 Caution – comments that indicate potential areas of concern or liability